LibCrowds/docs/docs/setup/installation.md

 functionality required for this application.

-Once the above software is succesfully installed, open up a terminal and clone PYBOSSA to your local machine:
+Once the above software is succesfully installed, open up a terminal and clone Explicates to your local machine:

 ```bash
 git clone https://github.com/alexandermendes/explicates.git